Teva Katavi 2 Thong Review

 That being said, we enjoyed using these flip flops for many applications.
 They are super comfortable after a long day when just lounging around the yard, and the chunky lugged sole makes them an excellent choice for hiking around on all kinds of terrain.
+Part of what makes the Katavi so versatile is the chunky construction and peace of mind that you really can't tear these things up.
 In all honesty, the lugged sole could be grafted onto a burly hiking boot, and nobody would know the difference.
 We especially appreciate this thick buffer when using the flip flops between sport climbing burns.
 Where other flip flops might let pointy rocks at the base of the crag poke through — the Katavi, on the other hand, seemed impervious.

-The Katavi flip flops aren't likely to make their way onto Lord Grantham's feet in an episode of Downton Abbey.
-The Katavi portrays a bit more of the adventure/outdoor backyard barbeque styling.
+The Katavi flip flops aren't likely to make their way onto Lord Grantham's feet in an episode of Downton Abbey and not just because they wouldn't fit the period costumes.
+They portray a bit more of the adventure/outdoor backyard barbeque styling.
 An episode of Duck Dynasty?
-Maybe.
+Maybe, but the Katavi's seem too sensible and down to earth for a show constantly blowing dog whistles.

 The lugged sole and beefy straps on these flips definitely give them an adventure-ready look that seems at home setting up camp and chilling around the campfire or perhaps at the crag for some sweet, sweet summer climbing.
 If looking ready for some outdoor action piques your interest, these are a solid option.

 The price/performance ratio of the Katavi is just about right.
 They aren't incredibly expensive, like some of the higher-performing models in our review, but retain the critical components we want in adventure footwear.
 They proved themselves to be durable, comfortable, and offer great traction out in the real world and did this without breaking the bank.
 It's a difficult task to dethrone past award winners, but the Katavi has done it indeed, earning its place as a Best Buy Award winner.